 Tom is best known for representing high-profile clients who are targeted in hostile media investigations or the subject of false statements in the press.
 He has handled defamation matters for Fortune 500 companies and individuals, including CEOs, hedge-fund managers, university presidents, professional athletes and sports teams, celebrities, journalists, and others who find themselves under reputational attack.

-Tom recently represented UVA Associate Dean Nicole Eramo in her defamation lawsuit against Rolling Stone magazine relating to a highly publicized article falsely alleging the cover-up of an alleged gang rape.
-In November 2016, a jury found the defendants liable for defamation and awarded Ms. Eramo $3 million in damages.
+In March 2019, Tom secured a defamation jury verdict for Dr. Fredric Eshelman based on false statements from Puma Biotechnology, Inc. The jury awarded $15.85 million in compensatory and $6.5 million in punitive damages.
+He also represented UVA Associate Dean Nicole Eramo in her defamation lawsuit against Rolling Stone magazine relating to a highly publicized article of an alleged gang rape.
+In November 2016, a jury found the defendants liable for defamation and awarded Ms. Eramo $3 million.

 Aaron Rubin is co-chair of the firm’s Technology Transactions Group.
 He advises clients on a wide range of complex transactions involving intellectual property and technology, including structuring and negotiating strategic licensing, development, collaboration, procurement, and distribution deals.
 Mr. Rubin also maintains an active practice counseling companies on the intellectual property aspects of mergers, acquisitions, asset spin-offs, and private equity investments.